IFRS 16 Disclosure Requirements

 Interest expense IFRS 16.53(b) Interest on lease liabilities

-Short-term lease expense IFRS 16.53(c) Expense for leases with terms of 12 months or less (if exemption applied)
+Short-term lease expense IFRS 16.53(c) Expense for leases with terms of 12 months or less.
+If the exemption is applied, disclose that fact (IFRS 16.60)

-Low-value lease expense IFRS 16.53(d) Expense for leases of low-value assets (if exemption applied)
+Low-value lease expense IFRS 16.53(d) Expense for leases of low-value assets.
+If the exemption is applied, disclose that fact (IFRS 16.60)

 Variable lease payments IFRS 16.53(e) Variable payments not included in lease liability measurement